-USMS Rule USA Swimming/ NCAA NFHS CSMS Ruic YMCA 110747 TTIIS Warm-Up and Warm-Down 102.4.1 102.13.7 102.4.2 In pools of five lanes or more, a separate warm-up area must be made available to swimmers during the competition.
+USMS Rule USA Swimming/ YMCA NCAA NFHS Warm-Up and Warm-Down 102.4.1 102.13.7 102.4.2 In pools of five lanes or more, a separate warm-up area must be made available to swimmers during the competition.
 If there is no other warm-up/warm-down area available in pools of five lanes or more, one lane shall be set aside for warm-up/warm-down during the conduct of the meet.
 In pools of four or fewer lanes, swimmers shall be allowed to swim to the other end of the pool at the end of each heat and a warm-up/warm-down period must be offered at least once during each half-hour of competition.
 A swimmer who completes a race may warm down in the assigned lane while the rest of the swimmers complete the heat and shall not be disqualified if such action does not delay the start of the next event.
 If the meet is a dual-sanctioned meet with USA Swimming, the requirements for continuous warm-up may be adjusted depending on availability of warm-up space at the venue by agreement between the LMSC and LSC host clubs.
-Once the meet announcement is published, changes which further restrict the availability of continuous warm-up/warm-down space are not permitted.
+Once the entry information is published, changes which further restrict the availability of continuous warm-up/warm-down space are not permitted.
 Gender 102.5.2 102.5.3 102.14.6 USMS policy guidelines govern eligibility of athletes to compete in the male and female gender categories.
 Protests of eligibility shall be referred to the USMS Rules Committee chair.
-Athletes shall be permitted to compete in the gender that corresponds to their USMS registration pending resolution of any protest.
+Athletes shall be permitted to compete in the gender that corresponds to their USMS registrations pending resolution of any protest.
 Scratch Procedures 102.8 There is no penalty for failure to report for or compete in an event, except that a swimmer may not be permitted to swim if the swimmer does not comply with check-in procedures listed in the meet announcement.
 There are no "declared false starts" in USMS-sanctioned or -recognized meets.
 Dual-Sanctioned Meets 102.6.8 If a USMS-sanctioned meet is held in conjunction with a USA Swimming-sanctioned meet (swimmers competing together in the same sessions), swimmers with dual membership must select only one organization with which to compete for the entire meet.
-Event Limit 102.6.1 102.6.4 A swimmer may compete in not more than six individual events per day.
-If the meet is conducted with a format other than timed finals, a swimmer may compete in not more than three individual events per day.
+Event Limit 102.6.1 102.6.4 No Difference individual events pe ducted with a format npete in not more than six r day.
+If the meet is con- tother than timed finals, a ete in not more than three day.
 Relay Names 102.9.6 First and last names of eligible swimmers, their ages, and order of swimming shall be submitted to the clerk of course or to the head lane timer.